guildxyz/token-xyz-contracts/docs/features/deployables/interfaces/IERC721MerkleDrop.md

 # IERC721MerkleDrop

-Allows anyone to mint a non-fungible token if they exist in a Merkle root.
+Provides ERC721 token minting with access restricted based on a Merkle tree.